sergejsha/magnet/README.md

 # Scope inspection

-Dynamic instance binding into scopes is the power of Magnet which comes with its costs - a necessity to see how instances are allocated are runtime.
-Fortunately Magnet delivers a Stetho powered scope dumper extension.
+Dynamic instance binding into scopes is the power of Magnet, which comes with its costs - a necessity to see how instances are  allocated at runtime.
+Fortunately Magnet has an easy to use Stetho powered scope dumper extension for this purpose.
 See [this Wiki page](https://github.com/beworker/magnet/wiki/Scope-Inspection) to learn how to configure and use it.

 # Gradle